AnarchyEcho/Website_Client_Template/README.md

 ```
 yarn start
 ```
-all in a CLI (cmd, powershell, bash, etc.)
+All in a CLI (cmd, powershell, bash, etc.)

+And you're now ready to start!